 Who We Are

 Literacy Connexus advises and assists in literacy projects throughout the state.
-We are a growing network of leaders, volunteers, and partners working together to provide support and direction to literacy projects, using resources and manpower from—as much as is possible–the local community.
+We are a growing network of leaders, volunteers, and partners working together to provide support and direction to literacy projects, using resources from—as much as is possible–the local community.

 My name is Taynim Johnson.
 I moved to Texas in 2011 from Hawaii.
 I have a fiance and a 3-year-old daughter with a BIG personality.
 After earning my Bachelor’s in Spanish and Linguistics from the University of Texas at Arlington, I entered the nonprofit world at Literacy ConneXus after connecting with Lester during my TESOL internship.
 Working with the TEX program at Literacy ConneXus allowed me to explore my passion for both ESL.
 Literacy ConneXus led me to Fort Worth ISD where I teach ESL in the Adult Education Program allowing me to do what I love full time.